Education in Anguilla: Colleges and universities

 The Open Campus of the University of the West Indies has a site in Anguilla.
 It also has campuses in Barbados, Trinidad, and Jamaica.
 The government of Anguilla contributes financially to the UWI.

+New Anglia University is a higher education institution in Anguilla offering premedical and Doctor of Medicine (MD) programmes.

 A branch of the Saint James School of Medicine was established in 2011 in Anguilla.
 It is a private, for-profit medical school headquartered in Park Ridge, Illinois.